Credit Suisse Chiefs Say Sorry To Angry Shareholders - UrduPoint

 "The train ticket was about a fourth of the value of my shares," he told AFP.

-"It's a small sum here but it's a lot of money for me...
-There has to be a criminal investigation against former bosses."
+"It's a small sum here but it's a lot of money for me."